mozilla-services/lua_sandbox/docs/heka/output.md

 ### encode_message

-Returns a Heka protocol buffer message using the contents of the specified Lua table.
+Returns a Heka protocol buffer message using the contents of the specified Lua table. `Logger` and `Hostname` are restricted header values.
+An override configuration option is provided `restricted_headers`; when true the headers are always set to the configuration values; when false (default) the headers are set to the values provide in the message table, if no value is provided it defaults to the appropriate configuration value.

 Note: this operation uses the internal output buffer so it is goverened by the `output_limit` configuration setting.
-If the `Logger` and `Hostname` are not set they will be added by infrastructure using the corresponding configuration setting.

 *Arguments*
 * msg ([Heka message table](message.html))